cmancone/clearskies/docs/4_columns.md

 3. We want to check the configuration to make sure it makes sense
 4. We only want to change the scheduled time when the "source" column changes
 5. We always want to change the scehduled time when the "source" column changes
-6. This column should not be writeable (since it will set itself automatically)
+6. This column should be read-only (it will set itself automatically, so we don't need users to provide a value)

 Let's call this column type `Scheduled`.
 Let's start with a base column definition: